Stream Pathway

 Curriculum Intent

 Stream students engage with a holistic and sensory approach to learning.
 In this pathway the curriculum has a clear developmental perspective focused on the four areas of the EHCP.
-In a stream classroom you will see consistent routines which allow learners to develop responses and express themselves in a stimulating and nurturing environment.
-The stream curriculum allows learners to:
+In a Stream classroom you will see consistent routines which allow learners to express themselves in a stimulating and nurturing environment.
+The Stream curriculum allows learners to:

-• Explore the world around them using their senses to enable exploration
+- Explore the world around them using their senses

-• Express choices and feelings through preferred method of communication
+- Express choices,feelingsand needs through preferred methods of communication (AAC)

 Curriculum Implementation